Our current status

 Practising social distancing and maintaining good hygiene are the most important way to stop the spread of infection.

 - hand hygiene – that is, washing hands regularly with soap and water, or cleansing with hand sanitiser

-- staying at home if you are sick
+- staying at home and contacting your healthcare provider if you are sick

 - coughing or sneezing into a tissue or your elbow and then performing hand hygiene

 - cleaning surfaces regularly.